crewAIInc/crewAI/docs/tools/CSVSearchTool.md

 # CSVSearchTool

+!!! note "Depend on OpenAI"
+    All RAG tools at the moment can only use openAI to generate embeddings, we are working on adding support for other providers.

+!!! note "Experimental"
+    We are still working on improving tools, so there might be unexpected behavior or changes in the future.

 ## Description

 This tool is used to perform a RAG (Retrieval-Augmented Generation) search within a CSV file's content.
 It allows users to semantically search for queries in the content of a specified CSV file.
 This feature is particularly useful for extracting information from large CSV datasets where traditional search methods might be inefficient.
 All tools with "Search" in their name, including CSVSearchTool, are RAG tools designed for searching different sources of data.